SPC120/university/applied-developer-course/lab4-oracleapex-and-adw/apex-adw.md

 18. By clicking the manifying glass icon we can see the full text for that individual document.!

 ![](images/image92.png " ")

+Congratulations!
+You have successfully completed this lab.

-## Task 7: Create Calendar Page for Patient Appointments
+## Homework: Create a Caledar Page for Patient Appointments

 1. Click Edit App 100 down in the development tool bar.
 Let's create one more page for our patients appointments.This time we will create a Calandar page